Magnus (luchador)

-Magnus (born February 17, 1993) is a Mexican luchador enmascarado (or masked professional wrestler) and television personality, who works for Consejo Mundial de Lucha Libre (CMLL).
-His ring name was inspired by Roman emperor Magnus Maximus.
+Magnus (born February 17, 1993), currently known as the ninth Black Tiger, is a Mexican luchador enmascarado (masked professional wrestler) and television personality.
+He predominantly works for Consejo Mundial de Lucha Libre (CMLL), and their Japanese and American partners New Japan Pro-Wrestling (NJPW) and All Elite Wrestling (AEW).
+His previous ring name was inspired by Roman emperor Magnus Maximus.

-Magnus' real name is not a matter of public record, as is often the case with masked wrestlers in Mexico when their private lives are kept a secret from the wrestling fans.
+Black Tiger's real name is not a matter of public record, as is often the case with masked wrestlers in Mexico when their private lives are kept a secret from the wrestling fans.

 Personal life

 Magnus is the son of the CMLL trainer and booking team member Tony Salazar and the nephew of Dr. Karonte.
-Magnus is the cousin of the original Místico (the original Sin Cara in WWE) as well as the cousin of the wrestlers Argenis, Argos, Astro Boy, Dr. Karonte Jr. and an unidentified member of Los Mini Psycho Circus.
+Magnus is the cousin of the original Místico (the original Sin Cara in WWE) as well as the cousin of the wrestlers Argenis, Argos, Astro Boy, and Dr. Karonte Jr. (formerly Mini Murder Clown of Los Mini Psycho Circus).

 Professional wrestling career

 Magnus briefly wrestled for Toryumon Mexico as "Astro Boy", a ring name used by three of his older cousins before him.